LibreOffice/core/sw/source/filter/ww8/README-rtf.txt

 ---------------------------------------------------------------------

-The biggest difference is that the new exporter is an UNO component, and it?s based on the MSWord base classes, the vision here is that this way much less code can achieve the same set of features, reducing the amount of duplicated code.
+The biggest difference is that the new exporter is a UNO component, and it?s based on the MSWord base classes, the vision here is that this way much less code can achieve the same set of features, reducing the amount of duplicated code.